actionhero/www.actionherojs.com/tutorials/production-notes.md

 ## Redis High-Availability

 [Redis](http://redis.io/) is technically optional in Actionhero environments, but you will need it if you want to coordinates tasks across a cluster of workers, handle group chat mechanics between WebSocket clients, or do other cross-cluster operations.
 In those cases, you'll want your Redis setup to be reliable.
 There are 2 methods to achieving HA redis: Sentinels and Cluster.
-A simple architectural wireframe of how to deploy the various options is below The [`ioredis`](https://github.com/luin/ioredis) node package supports both of these connection schemes, and all you need to change is your connection options.
+A simple architectural wire frame of how to deploy the various options is below The [`ioredis`](https://github.com/luin/ioredis) node package supports both of these connection schemes, and all you need to change is your connection options.

 ![](/static/images/tutorials/redis.png)